-Apparently, this book was a multi-million seller putting Zebra on the map.
-And it didn’t even have a pretty cover!
+Apparently, Passion’s Paradise was a multi-million best seller making Sonya T. Pelton a Zebra superstar author.
+Alas, like most Zebra romances, it didn’t even have a pretty cover!

 What a mess.
-3 itty-bitty stars for being so gloriously, wonderfully entertaining.
+Even so, it gets 3 itty-bitty stars for being so gloriously, wonderfully entertaining.

 But Angel’s fate changed course when she was kidnapped by the cruel, yet captivating pirate, Captain Ty.
 And even though her future was suddenly in the balance, Angel was strangely warmed by his manly touch.
 Her strong captor stirred in her a delcious pleasure, a burning fire that made her whole body tingle with precious thrills.